james-antill/pryum/README.md

 To run:

     chmod +x pryum
+    ./pryum ls zsh strace iotop exa
+    ./pryum search z
-    ./pryum.sh in zsh strace iotop
+    ./pryum in zsh strace iotop exa

-You can copy any of files from conf/* to /pryum.conf or /etc/pryum.conf but the default script comes with the currently support Fedora data (F30 and F31).
+You can copy any of files from conf/* to /pryum.conf or /etc/pryum.conf (or combine multiple files) however the script comes with support for the currently supported Fedora releases (F30 and F31) by default.

 Feel free to open PRs to add packages to the latest conf/pryum*.conf file.